Jorge Inglés

 Jorge Inglés (fl c.
 1450) was a painter and illuminator who was active in Castile in the mid–15th century.

 Biography

 His birth and death dates are unknown.
-On the basis of his name, which means 'English', it is believed that Inglés' birthplace may have been in England.
+On the basis of his name, which means 'English', it is believed that Inglés may have been born in England.
 From his style it has been inferred that the artist possibly trained in the Low Countries.